SimonGenin/hadron-docs/src/routing.md

 and status `200`

-*Note: If you try to list all available dependencies (for example via `Object.keys(dependencies)`) it will return an empty array - that's because second argument is a Proxy object which prevents direct access to DI container.
+*Note: If you try to list all available dependencies (for example via `Object.keys(dependencies)`) it will return an empty array - that's because the second argument is a Proxy object which prevents direct access to DI container.
 You should always refer to specific keys, either via `dependencies[key]` or via destructuring.*

 ### Callback with asynchronous code

-Lets assume that DI container contains repository that returns results as a promise:
+Let's assume that DI container contains repository that returns results as a promise:

 ```javascript
 const repository = {